We’re Available 24/7

 Age discrimination can be difficult to spot, as it often takes subtle forms.
 However, there are some common signs to look out for, including:

-• Differential Treatment: You may notice that you are being treated differently by your colleagues who are older or younger than you with respect to promotions, pay raises, or other job benefits.
+• Differential Treatment: You may notice that you are being treated differently by your colleagues who are older or younger than you about promotions, pay raises, or other job benefits.

 • Stereotyping: Age-based stereotypes and assumptions about older workers, such as that they are less productive or less adaptable, can be a sign of age discrimination.